 - Intellectual merit; logical well-thought out purpose and methodology; quality of scholarship; conformity to the accepted canons of the field

-- Qualifications to conduct the research, a business venture or coordinate an initiative
+- Qualifications to conduct the research, or coordinate an initiative

 - Well-focused and appropriately sized (pilot projects or first-stage initiatives are welcomed)

 - Budget and timeline are reasonable and appropriate

 - Project outcomes or goals